University open days tips

 There'll likely be the usual goody bags and free pens, but keep an eye out for food and drinks vouchers.
 You might get a free drink or discounted meal in one of the cafes on campus, which will save you a decent amount of cash.

-There might even be competitions you can take part in or stalls handing out free nibbles.
+There'll sometimes be competitions you can take part in or stalls handing out free nibbles.
 Soak up the atmosphere on campus and make the most of all the perks!

 Hungry for freebies now?
 We know of plenty of free stuff that's up for grabs.